pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 Instead of using a _request_ authorizer, there is also a _token_ authorizer passes only the token rather than the whole request object to the Lambda function to validate.

-For additional information about request-based AWS API Gateway Lambda Authorizers, see the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).
+For additional information about request-based API Gateway Lambda Authorizers, see the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).

 ## Request Validation